Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 How to get there: By airplane to Airport Brussels Zaventem or Brussels South Charleroi Airport.
 Liege has an airport connecting it to a few main holiday destinations.

-By train from Brussels, Luxembourg, Cologne, Aachen.
+By train from Brussels, Luxembourg, Cologne, and Aachen.
 Liège is well-connected to the long-distance bus network Omio.

 Inhabitants: Liégeois